Lion: Distribution and habitat

 African lions live in scattered populations across sub-Saharan Africa.
 The lion prefers grassy plains and savannahs, scrub bordering rivers, and open woodlands with bushes.
 It rarely enters closed forests.
 On Mount Elgon, the lion has been recorded up to an elevation of 3600 m and close to the snow line on Mount Kenya.
-Savannahs with an annual rainfall of 300 to 1500 mm make up the majority of lion habitat in Africa, estimated at 3390821 km2 at most, but remnant populations are also present in tropical moist forests in West Africa and montane forests in East Africa.
+Savannahs with an annual rainfall of 300 to 1500 mm make up the majority of lion habitat in Africa, estimated at 3390821 km2 at most.
+Still, remnant populations are also present in tropical moist forests in West Africa and montane forests in East Africa.
 The Asiatic lion now survives only in and around Gir National Park in Gujarat, western India.
 Its habitat is a mixture of dry savannah forest and very dry, deciduous scrub forest.

 Historical range

-In Africa, the range of the lion originally spanned most of the central African rainforest zone and the Sahara desert.
+In Africa, the range of the lion originally spanned most of the continent except for the central African rainforest zone and the Sahara desert.
 In the 1960s, it became extinct in North Africa, except in the southern part of Sudan.

 During the mid-Holocene, around 8,000-6,000 years ago, the range of lions expanded into Southeastern and Eastern Europe, partially re-occupying the range of the now extinct cave lion.
 In Hungary, the modern lion was present from about 4,500 to 3,200 years Before Present.
 In Ukraine, the modern lion was present from about 6,400 to 2,000 years Before Present.
 In Greece, it was common, as reported by Herodotus in 480 BC; it was considered rare by 300 BC and extirpated by AD 100.

-In Asia the lion once ranged in regions where climatic conditions supported an abundance of prey.
+In Asia, the lion once ranged in regions where climatic conditions supported an abundance of prey.
 It was present in the Caucasus until the 10th century.
 It lived in the Levant until the Middle Ages and in Southwest Asia until the late 19th century.
 By the late 19th century, it had been extirpated in most of Turkey.
 The last live lion in Iran was sighted in 1942, about 65 km northwest of Dezful, although the corpse of a lioness was found on the banks of the Karun river in Khuzestan province in 1944.
 It once ranged from Sind and Punjab in Pakistan to Bengal and the Narmada River in central India.